I'm a provider

 Note: This policy does not address percutaneous catheter ablation procedures for treatment of atrial fibrillation.
 Also, pulmonary vein isolation and ablation as a treatment of atrial fibrillation is covered separately.

-POLICYThe maze or modified maze procedure, performed on a non-beating heart during cardiopulmonary bypass with or without concomitant cardiac surgery is considered medically necessary for treatment of symptomatic, drug-resistant atrial fibrillation or flutter.
+POLICYThe maze or modified maze procedure, performed on a non-beating heart during cardiopulmonary bypass with concomitant cardiac surgery, is considered medically necessary for treatment of symptomatic, drug-resistant atrial fibrillation or flutter.

-Minimally invasive, off-pump maze procedures (ie, modified maze procedures), including those done via mini-thoracotomy, is considered investigational for treatment of atrial fibrillation or flutter.
+Minimally invasive, off-pump maze procedures (ie, modified maze procedures), including those done via mini-thoracotomy, are considered investigational for treatment of atrial fibrillation or flutter.

 Hybrid ablation (defined as a combined percutaneous and thoracoscopic approach) is considered investigational for the treatment of atrial fibrillation or flutter.